Umar-Mahmood/Gitops-postgres/zilando-CRDs/controller/README.md

 ## 📧 Support

 For issues and questions:

 - Open a GitHub issue
 - Check existing documentation
 - Review logs for error details

----

-**Built with ❤️ for robust PostgreSQL user management in Kubernetes**